Free! Play all these titles for PlayStation, Xbox, Switch and PC this weekend | Ruetir

 Free Play Days (con Core o Xbox Game Pass)

-Battlefield 2042 ― Available until October 15 Autonauts ― Available until October 15 Akka Arrh ― Available until October 15 Minecraft ― Available until October 15 Call of Duty: Modern Warfare 3 ― Open Beta available until October 15
+NBA 2K24 ― Available until October 22 Lawn Moving Simulator ― Available until October 22 Hokko Life ― Available until October 22 Diablo IV ― 10 hours of free gameplay until October 22

 Related Video: June Nintendo Direct: News Roundup